AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/contract_tutorials/token_contract.md

 Step 3.
 Ethereum execution

-Aztec transactions can pass data to Ethereum contracts through the rollup via the outbox.
-The data can consumed by Ethereum contracts at a later time, but this is not part of the transaction flow for an Aztec transaction.
+Aztec transactions can pass messages to Ethereum contracts through the rollup via the outbox.
+The data can be consumed by Ethereum contracts at a later time, but this is not part of the transaction flow for an Aztec transaction.
 The technical details of this are beyond the scope of this tutorial, but we will cover them in an upcoming piece.

 ### Unconstrained functions